Medicinal Plant Lexicon

 Information about the plant

-The pleasant aromatic and fragrant lavender is a 30 to 60cm high shrub with narrow, blue-green leaves about 5cm long.
-The lower leaves have small white hairs, its edge is more or less rolled.
-The flowers are in dense whorls at the end of a long stem and form a pseudo-spike.
-The blue-violet corolla consists of a bilobed upper lip and a slightly smaller three-lobed lower lip.
-That is how they look out of the tube-shaped, oval, blue-gray cup.
-When dried, the corolla falls off easily or shrinks a lot so that only the cups can be seen.
-The lavender fields are in bloom in late July to August.
+The pleasantly aromatic and fragrant lavender is a 30 to 60 cm high shrub with narrow, blue-green leaves approximately 5 cm long.
+The lower leaves have small white hairs, and their edges are more or less rolled.
+The flowers are arranged in dense whorls at the end of long stems, forming a pseudo-spike.
+The blue-violet corolla consists of a bilobed upper lip and a slightly smaller three-lobed lower lip, which emerge from the tubular, oval, blue-gray calyx.
+When dried, the corolla falls off easily or shrinks considerably, leaving only the calyx visible.
+Lavender fields bloom from late July to August.

 Medicinally used parts of plants (herbal drug)

-The commercially available drug comes from France, Spain and Eastern Europe.
+The commercially available drug is sourced from France, Spain, and Eastern Europe.

 Constituents of the herbal drug